nkozdemir/fakestore-backend/README.md

 ## Testing

 Unit tests are provided for all main API areas and run against SQLite automatically (tests switch DB in settings when `test` is in `sys.argv`).
+Tests now live under per-app `tests/` packages for consistent discovery.

 Covered areas and endpoints:
 - Auth